HIV testing in regional NSW

 Find out where to get a test for HIV and STIs

-Finding a place to get tested can be as simple as punching in your postcode into our Where to Get Tested tool, or you can have a look through a great set of regional community info guides, which include testing sites across NSW’s regional areas.
+Finding a place to get tested can be as simple as punching in your postcode into our Where to Get Tested tool, or you can have a look through a great set of regional community information guides, which include testing sites across NSW’s regional areas.

 Confidentiality and HIV/STI testing